-Macroeconomics is a three-credit online course, consisting of eleven (11) modules.
+Macroeconomics is a three-credit online course, consisting of 11 modules.
 Modules include study materials and activities.

-In addition to posting an introduction to the class in Module 1, you are required to participate in weekly online discussions.
+In addition to an ungraded Introductions Forum, you are required to participate in 11 graded online class discussions.

 Note: You will see some new questions each of the first several times you attempt the quiz, so multiple attempts should serve as a useful review method.

 For a list of key concepts that may appear on your exam(s), refer to the study guide(s) available in the Examinations section of the course Web site.

 Macroeconomics requires you to take a proctored online midterm examination.

 The midterm is a closed-book, proctored exam and covers material in Chapters 1 through 11 of the textbook.
 The exam consists of multiple-choice questions (similar in kind to those you have seen on the quizzes) along with short essay questions, similar in kind to the written assignments and discussion questions.
 The exam is 2 hours long.

 Note: You are permitted to use a calculator (scientific, graphing, or financial) but may not use a calculator on a phone, PDA, or any similar device.

 For the midterm, you are required to use the University's Online Proctor Service.
 Please refer to the Examinations and Proctors section of the Online Student Handbook (see General Information area of the course Web site) for further information about scheduling and taking online exams and for all exam policies and procedures.
 You are strongly advised to schedule your exam within the first week of the semester.